BotSolver/BotSolver/README.md

  <div align="center">
  💡| Interests: Going outside.
  <div align="center">
- 🧑🏽‍🎓 | Studying: Anything you think i am.
+ 🧑🏽‍🎓 | Studying: Anything you think I am.

  </p>
 Anyways I'd love to never speak to any of you, so yeah.